softwaremill/supler/docs/frontend/customizingrender.rst

 A render hint can be just a name (string), or an object with a ``name`` property and additional parameters (like the textarea example).

+.. _customizingrender_templates:

 Customizing via HTML templates
 ------------------------------

 The generated HTML can be customized by providing templates, which will be used during the rendering process.
-All templates should be nested inside the element that will contain the form.
+By default Supler looks for templates nested inside the element that will contain the form.
 For example:

 .. code-block:: html